shish/rpi-router-forumula/README.md

 - how to intercept and modify HTTPS requests
 - how to save and restore ip rules / routes

+It's quite possible that some parts of my setup are sub-optimal or I've missed a tool that does exactly what I want out of the box.
+Issues and pull requests are welcome :)

+I'm also certain that a lot of this could be made more generic so that other people can use parts of it; but I'm currently in the "just make something work at all" phase of development.

 Context:
 --------